Your Cart

 The model is testing the sharpness of the knife by cutting a piece of paper with it.

 • After sharpening, test the blade's sharpness by slicing through a piece of paper or tomato.
-If it's still dull, repeat the sharpening process.
+If it is still dull, repeat the sharpening process.

 • Finally, rinse the knife underwater to remove any residue from the sharpening process and dry it thoroughly with a clean cloth.

-The stone you should buy depends on the condition of your blade, and the edge you want to obtain.
-There are a lot of different types of stones, ranging from 800 to 6000 grit.
-The higher the number, the finer the grain of your stone.
+The stone you should buy depends on the condition of your blade and the edge you want to obtain.
+Indeed, a large variety of sharpening stones exist, ranging from 180 to 6,000 grit, to satisfy different needs - note that the higher the number, the finer the grain is!

-KOTAI's sharpening ceramic whetstone or water stone grit 400/1000 on a black background.
+KOTAI's sharpening ceramic whetstone or water stone grit 180/800 on a white background.

-The coarse 400-grit side is perfect for quickly reshaping a dull blade.
-The fine 1000-grit side is ideal to maintain or give the edge a sharp finish.
+The coarse 180 grit side is perfect for quickly reshaping a rough, dull blade.
+While the fine 800 grit side is great for regularly maintaining the sharpness of your knife blade.

-KOTAI's sharpening ceramic whetstone or water stone grit 1000/6000 on a black background.
+KOTAI's sharpening ceramic whetstone or water stone grit 2000/6000 on a white background.